lMartin3/BetterPartyCrackers/README.md

 ## Observations
-Near 1.5 hours were spent in the serialization system, it was possible to shorten the development time by using a library or manually mapping each field of the PartyCracker class.
+- Near 1.5 hours were spent in the serialization system, it was possible to shorten the development time by using a library or manually mapping each field of the PartyCracker class.
 In spite of this, I opted for a custom serialization system, because I feel it is easier to work with and will provide flexibility in the future.
+- Although large commits were made in this repository, I usually perform smaller commits with less changes for better readability.